appsquickly/typhoon/README.md

 patterns is that they're often relevant in more than one language.

 Besides, people said that <a href="http://stackoverflow.com/questions/309711/dependency-injection-framework-for-cocoa">
-you don't need DI in Objective-C</a> three years ago.
+you don't need Dependency Injection in Objective-C</a> three years ago.
 Now there are around 15 different dependency injection containers.
 So the question becomes which approach do you like best?

 ### Why XML?